Erito/Erito/README.md

 ### 📝 About Me

     👋 Hi, I’m Titus Ericson Bianto
-    🌱 I’m currently learning to be Software Engineering 😄 Pronouns: Its your generation
+    🌱 I’m currently learning to be Software Development 😄 Pronouns: Its your generation
     ⚡ Fun fact: "I'm not lazy, I'm just saving energy for this moment"
 - 🎓 Bachelor of Informatics from **MULTIMEDIA NUSANTARA UNIVERSITY**
-- 🤖 Focus on Software Engineering Areas
+- 🤖 Focus on Software Development Areas
 - 💻 Solid Working Background in Web Development

 ---